 An IPO Process brings a private company on the platter to potential investors.
-There are various differences between private and public companies and the owners and management of the company have to look into various aspects such as the scale of business and potential to grow.
+There are various differences between private and public companies, and the owners and management of the company have to look into multiple aspects, such as the scale of business and the potential to grow.
 Equity Financing is an intricate and essential part of a company to grow.
 To achieve a scale from a startup / mid-tier level to come to the level of an IPO is a milestone.

 What is IPO?

-IPO is a short term for “Initial public offerings”.
+IPO is a short term for “Initial public offerings.”
 It is a process by which a company goes public from private.
 The company sells its shares to the general mass under this process.
-IPO is a sign of financial stability and prosperity of a company.
+IPO is a sign of the financial stability and prosperity of a company.
 Going through this process gains the prestige of listing in NASDAQ OR NYSE.
-A company generally go for this step to raise funds for various needs of the company, like infrastructural investments, buying of new assets et cetera.
+A company generally goes for this step to raise funds for various needs of the company, like infrastructural investments, buying of new assets, etc.

 Following are the mandatory process for a company to go public: